Celsius Holdings

 I. Introduction & Episode Roadmap

-The story begins in a corner of South Florida that knows a thing or two about reinvention.
-Boca Raton, Florida—land of strip malls, golf courses, and more than a few second-act entrepreneurs—has quietly become the headquarters of one of the most improbable corporate turnaround stories in American consumer products.
+The story starts in a corner of South Florida that knows a thing or two about reinvention.
+Boca Raton—land of strip malls, golf courses, and plenty of second-act entrepreneurs—became the unlikely home base for one of the strangest, most improbable turnarounds in American consumer products.

-"When I took over Celsius as the CEO, we did $36 million in total revenue for the year," CEO John Fieldly told Fortune.
-"And just now in 2023, we did $1.3 billion."
-That represents a roughly 36-fold increase in revenue during Fieldly's tenure—a trajectory that would be exceptional in technology but is almost unheard of in the notoriously difficult consumer packaged goods business.
+“When I took over Celsius as the CEO, we did $36 million in total revenue for the year,” CEO John Fieldly told Fortune.
+“And just now in 2023, we did $1.3 billion.”
+In consumer packaged goods, where distribution is destiny and shelf space is war, that kind of leap is almost unheard of.

 II.
 Origins: The Thermogenic Premise (2003–2006)